andrmich/owh/README.md

 ## Monitoring

 For a simple health check there's the `monitoring_script.sh`.
-It performs a HTTP GET request and if the result differs from the expected value, it sends an email to defined recipients.
+It performs an HTTP GET request, and if the result differs from the expected value, it sends an email to defined recipients.

 The script can be run with `cron`.

-The biggest issue with this approach is the fact that the script doesn't save the previous state and will continue to send emails again and again, with each run (as long as the website is down).
+The biggest issue with this approach is that the script doesn't save the previous state and will continue to send emails repeatedly, with each run (as long as the website is down).

-I plan to add **Prometheus** with **Alertmanager** and **Blackbox exporter** to this project, to handle monitoring and alerting properly.
+I plan to add **Prometheus** with **Alertmanager** and **Blackbox exporter** to this project to handle monitoring and alerting properly.

 Additionally, the
 [![Website simple-vm.shiny-infra.xyz](https://img.shields.io/website-up-down-green-red/https/simple-vm.shiny-infra.xyz.svg)](https://simple-vm.shiny-infra.xyz/)